Law firms are sitting on a goldmine of potential revenue, and most don't even know it.

 Subject: Last check-in about your case

-I'm following up one last time regarding your [Practice Area] matter.
+I'm following up one last time regarding your matter.

 If you've already found representation or resolved your issue—great!
 I'm genuinely happy for you.